ahuarte47/duckdb-raster/docs/functions.md

 By using `RT_Read`, the extension also provides “replacement scans” for common raster file formats, allowing you to query files of these formats as if they were tables directly.

+`RT_Read` supports filter pushdown on the non-BLOB columns, which allows you to prefilter the tiles that are loaded based on their metadata or spatial location.
+As you have noticed, `bbox` and `geometry` columns are available for spatial filtering, so for example, you can filter the tiles that intersect with a certain geometry.

 ----

 ## Scalar Functions